 |This second, larger, chapel replaced the first on the same site in 1837.
 Additional land was provided by the then owner, Thomas Oliver.
 The building (architect’s drawing left) was, as one might expect, very plain both inside and out.
 By 1880 the roof was in need of significant repair and in 1884 it was decided to replace the entire building with a third church.|

 This picture of the Knowles Green area in Wellington Road is one of the oldest in the Discovery Centre collection.
 It would have been taken in the 1870s or early 1880s, soon after the railway was built.
 The picture is taken from the railway embankment in the left foreground.

 In the picture you can see the church with the Manse just to the left of it.
-The Weslyan Sunday School (today’s Arts Centre) had not yet been built (1914).
+The Wesleyan Sunday School (today’s Arts Centre) had not yet been built (1914).
 In the middle distance the Dog & Partridge Inn stands proud.
 The light coloured area behind the Dog is the canal embankment and Clarence mill, both of which had been there less than 40 years at the time of the picture, which probably explains why the stone looks so new.
 There are two chimneys showing over Clarence mill – the right hand one is the original chimney where Clarence Terrace is today, that on the left was the second chimney built to serve an expansion of the mill in the 1840s.
 There are no cottages or Town Hall along Wellington Road towards the Dog & Partridge.

 |The present, third, church was designed by William Waddington of Manchester and opened in 1886.
 The picture (left) was taken about 1960 – compare with the 1860s picture above.
 New church, same manse.
 The Wesleyan Sunday School (today’s Arts Centre) is in the background.
 This was completed by 1914.|